macder/medusa-fulfillment-shippo/README.md

 Adds a fulfillment option for each service level provided by active carriers in your Shippo account.
 These will be available when an admin is creating shipping options for regions, profiles, etc.

-On each new fulfillment, an order is created in Shippo.

 Live shipping rates for carts at checkout.

+New fulfillments create orders in Shippo.

+Endpoint to retrieve Shippo orders using a Medusa fulfillment ID

 ## Getting started

 Install:

-`npm install medusa-fulfillment-shippo`
+`> npm i medusa-fulfillment-shippo`

 Add to medusa-config.js